nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `LOG_INDEX` refers to the index number shown in the displayed log list.
 * The log index **must be a positive integer** 1, 2, 3, …​
 * The log index is specific to the client at the specified `INDEX`.

+Examples:
+* `deletelog 2 l/3` deletes the 3rd log entry from the 2nd client in the case management system.

 ### Clearing all entries : `clear`